stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 15 (P3L2) - Overview of Architectural Styles.md

 # Lesson 15

 The second major topic in this course is software architecture.
-In this lesson, we will examine software architecture as well as diagrams that go along with software architecture.
+In this lesson we will examine software architecture as well as diagrams that go along with software architecture.

 ## Informal Definition